randy3k/R-Box/README.md

 R package for Sublime Text
 ------------

-It is previously known as [Enhanced-R](https://github.com/randy3k/Enhanced-R) and it is now refactored for ST3.
-ST2 is also supported with no further support/development.
+It is previously known as [Enhanced-R](https://github.com/randy3k/Enhanced-R).
+It has been rewritten for better Sublime Text 3 support.

 Features: